+If you’ve got wheels, wanderlust and a spot of time, start your engines.
 From the sunny shores of Portugal to the darkest dungeons of Dracula’s castle in Transylvania, the following itineraries can be easily combined, shortened or altered to suit your wayfaring tastes.
-If you’ve got wheels, wanderlust and a spot of time, start your engines: these are the best road trips in Europe.
+Here are 10 of the best road trips in Europe.

 Spend a night in the medieval village of Bacharach in Riesling wine country, before wandering the riverside streets of Heidelberg.
 Onward to Nuremberg, and then to Leipzig for a strong dose of hot caffeine with your Cold War history, classical music and cake.

 Detour to Dresden, restored after ruinous bombing in WWII, before ending in one of Europe’s coolest cities: the creative paradise of Berlin.